 If GitHub synchronization has been enabled by the administrator, the following user activities will be synchronized between Github and Upsource:

-Discussion comments posted in GitHub will be shown in Upsource and vice-versa
+Discussion comments posted on GitHub will be shown in Upsource and vice-versa.

-A branch review will be automatically created on a new pull request
+A branch review or merge review (depending on the project settings) will be automatically created on a new pull request.

 A GitHub icon on the project home page means Upsource recognises you as a GitHub user: